akuity/terraform-provider-akp/docs/resources/cluster.md

 page_title: "akp_cluster Resource - akp"
 subcategory: ""
 description: |-
-  Create a cluster attached to an Argo CD instance.
+  Manage a cluster attached to an Argo CD instance.
 Use .manifests attribute to get agent installation manifests
 ---

 # akp_cluster (Resource)

-Create a cluster attached to an Argo CD instance.
+Manage a cluster attached to an Argo CD instance.
 Use `.manifests` attribute to get agent installation manifests

 ## Example Usage